On average, only 25% of debilitating injuries occur at work or are work-related.

 Insurance – who needs it?

-Some people may not need cover.
-For instance, if you
+People may not need cover.
+For instance, if you -

 - are near retirement and would give up work if you were disabled;